sohelhussain/DSA/Recursion/dp.md

 e.
 Maximum subsequence sum such that no three are consecutive

 ## 2. 0/1 knapsack problems:
+### how to identify?
+1. each element used once.\
+2. choose or not choose.\
+3. count ways/ maximize/ minimize.\
+4. constrant on total sum.\
+5. are element used at most once\
+6. sum/capacity/target\
+   a. subset sum equal target.\
+   b. partition equal.\
+7. does order not mater\
+   a. if order matters -> usually permutation / dp diffrent type.

 a.
 Subset sum\
 b.
 Equal sum partition\
 c.
 Count of subsets sum with a given sum\